shahanarif1/AI-SOC-Agent/docs/technical/PRODUCTION_READINESS_AUDIT.md

 # Production Readiness Audit Report

 **Date**: July 11, 2025
-**Version**: v2.0.0
+**Version**: v2.0.0-dev (Development Branch)
-**Status**: ✅ PRODUCTION READY
+**Status**: ✅ DEVELOPMENT READY (Not yet released for production)

 ## Summary

-The Wazuh MCP Server codebase has been thoroughly audited and all critical issues have been resolved.
-The repository is now production-grade, deployment-ready, and well-organized.
+The Wazuh MCP Server v2.0.0 development has been thoroughly audited and all critical issues have been resolved.
+The codebase is ready for testing and development purposes. **This is a development version - v1.0.0 remains the stable production release.**

 ---